ballerkobe808/acme-trader-client/README.md

     $ cd acme-trader-client
     $ npm install

 ## Start & watch
+By default, the app looks for the acme-api at http://localhost:3000.
+You will need to have the acme-api up and running in order to be able to use the functionality in the acme-trader-client.
+To start the client:

     $ npm start
     Point your browser to: http://localhost:8000

 ## Simple build for production

     $ npm run build

 ---